Home Influencer Marketing influencer marketing trends

 6. Brands Will Look for Ongoing Partnerships Instead of One-Off Projects

-Throughout 2024, expect brands and influencers to join together for long-term, ongoing projects rather than one-off sponsored posts.
+Throughout the year, expect brands and influencers to join together for long-term, ongoing projects rather than one-off sponsored posts.
 In fact, Neal Schaffer suggests in one of his blog posts that it will become the norm moving forward.
 There are multiple reasons for this shift, but it ultimately comes down to this: it takes time to make a sale.
 Even influencers with the most engaged audiences will have trouble making any real contribution when commissioned for a single sponsored post.
 Running a long-term marketing campaign with a particular influencer will many times just be more effective than a short marketing campaign.
 Also, brands are becoming interested in fostering stronger relationships with influencers, much like the relationships that they have with brand ambassadors.

 If you want to capitalize on this influencer marketing trend, we recommend creating packages that you can sell to brands seeking your services that include several sponsored posts over a period of time, much like what they would tend to do when running Facebook ads or ads on other platforms.
 It can also help to join an influencer marketing network to give yourself some legitimacy.